xRuffKez/AbuseIPDB-to-Blackhole/README.md

         Ensure all required packages (curl, jq, iproute2) are installed.

-For any issues or questions, please contact [your contact information].
+For any issues or questions, please create an issue!